numbergeneral/numbergeneral.github.io/_posts/2019-02-18-dailycodingproblem02.md

 >Follow-up: what if you can't use division?
 {: .text-justify}

 With the division allowed the definition of the problem is quite straightforward.
-We have a list of integers of length $$n$$ $$L = \{l_1, l_2, ..., l_n\}$$.
+We have a list of integers of length $$n$$ defined as $$L = \{l_1, l_2, ..., l_n\}$$.
 The output of the program is the list of integers that are products of all elements except for the element at the i-th place.
 If we define the output list as $$A$$ this can be written as:
 {: .text-justify}

 $$ A = \{\dfrac{\prod_{i=1}^{n} l_i}{l_1}, \dfrac{\prod_{i=1}^{n} l_i}{l_2}, ... , \dfrac{\prod_{i=1}^{n} l_i}{l_n}\}$$